About this listing

 In Surco district, there are two museums in one: Museo de Oro (Gold Museum) and Museo de Armas (Weapons of the World Museum), Jr. Alonso de Molina 1100, between blocks 18 and 19 off Av Primavera, Monterrico.
 It has Pre-Hispanic treasures, that include gold pieces, fine textiles and fine pottery.

-In Lima...check the internet, or our printed info and brochures in your desk drawers.
+In Lima...check the internet, or our printed info and brochures in the desk drawers.

 In Barranco...read next section.